 Local bike shops.

-Some bike shops accept trade-ins for kids bike, and may sell the used rides.
+Some bike shops accept trade-ins for kids bikes, and may sell the used rides.
 Other shops, like Recycled Cycles in Seattle actually specialize in used bikes and bike parts.

 On the first day I searched, I came up empty handed for most of these, but found a good deal on an Islabikes Cnoc 16.
 A few days later, I found a Cleary Gecko.
 The key to finding a good deal is to search often and be patient.